-Kyoto Prefectural University of Medicine was established in 1872 (5th year of the Meiji Era) and is one of the oldest prefectural/municipal medical universities in Japan with a history spanning 140 years.
+Kyoto Prefectural University of Medicine was established in 1872 (5th year of the Meiji Era) and is one of the oldest medical universities in Japan with a history spanning almost 150 years.

-The process leading to the establishment of Kyoto Prefectural University of Medicine was quite unique.
-From 1868 (1st year of the Meiji Era), the people of Kyoto had called upon the Japanese government to create a hospital in Kyoto Prefecture for teachers of Western medicine.
+The process leading to the establishment of Kyoto Prefectural University of Medicine is quite unique.
+From 1868 (1st year of the Meiji Era), the people of Kyoto had called upon the Japanese government to create a hospital in western medicine and training facility for doctors.
 However, the government was unable to grant their wish following the relocation of Japan’s capital from Kyoto to Tokyo.
-As a result, the citizens of Kyoto took it upon themselves to collect monetary contributions from temples, shops in entertainment areas, and the general population, and were ultimately successful in realizing their long-cherished dream of creating a prefectural hospital.
+As a result, the citizens of Kyoto took it upon themselves to collect monetary contributions from temples, shops, teahouses, and the general population, and were ultimately successful in realizing their long-cherished dream of creating a hospital.
 Kyoto Prefecture was then asked to take over the operation and the hospital was built inside the grounds of the famous “Shoren-in” Temple located in the Higashiyama district of Kyoto.
-A renowned German doctor was then invited to give medical lectures at that facility once completed.
+A renowned German anesthesiologist was then invited to give medical lectures at the facility once completed.

 As a result of the Japanese educational reforms of 1952, the facilities officially became known as Kyoto Prefectural University of Medicine.
 In addition, a Graduate School (medical research department/doctoral course) was established in 1957, as well as adjunct facilities such as a Medical Care Center in 1971, an affiliated Children’s Research Hospital (popularly called the “Kyoto Prefectural Children’s Hospital”) in 1982, and an affiliated Research Institute for Neurological Diseases and Geriatrics in 1990.